juhsinto/InventoryMgmt/README.md

 - ✅ Implement a back-end service - Using Django REST Framework
 - ✅ Ensure the service provides APIs for the front-end to interact with the data layer.

-- 📝 Include a database (SQL or NoSQL) for persisting data.
+- ✅ Include a database (SQL or NoSQL) for persisting data => Using SQLite
 - 📝 Deploy your solution to a cloud platform

 Base Requirements: